gaultier/blog/wayland_from_scratch.md

 The sole argument takes 4 bytes and is this incremental number we keep track of client-side.
 It does not necessarily have to be incremental, but that's what `libwayland` does and also it's the easiest.

-For convenience and efficiency, we craft the message on the stack and do not allocate dynamic memory.
+For convenience and efficiency, we always craft the message on the stack and do not allocate dynamic memory.

 We first introduce a few utility functions to read and write parts of messages: